Datera: History

-Guy Churchward, the former CEO at DataTorrent and Divisional President of Core Technologies at Dell EMC, joined the Datera board of directors in 2018 and was appointed CEO in December of that year.
 Flavio Santoni, the former EVP at LSI Corporation and former CEO of Syncsort, was appointed Chief Revenue Officer in January 2017.
 Narasimha Valiveti, former VP of software engineering at Dell EMC was appointed Chief Product Officer in May 2018.
+Guy Churchward, the former CEO at DataTorrent and Divisional President of Core Technologies at Dell EMC, joined the Datera board of directors in 2018 and was appointed CEO in December of that year.

 In January 2019, Datera announced a go-to-market partnership with Hewlett Packard Enterprise as part of the HPE Complete program to allow businesses to procure integrated solutions on a single HPE purchase order.
 Datera reported 500 percent business growth in the first half of 2019 that was attributed to the HPE partnership.

 In October 2019, Datera announced the HPE Datera Cloud Kit in partnership with HPE, a pre-packaged configuration for HPE customers that included a Datera software license, HPE Smart Fabric Orchestrator license, HPE M-Series switches, HPE DL360 servers, cabling, and support for containers, virtual machines, and bare metal applications.

 The company was named by CRN as an Emerging Storage Vendor in 2019.

 In 2020, Datera achieved a “Veeam-Ready” designation in the repository category.
 The program (from backup solutions and cloud data management provider, Veeam) signifies the company partners that have met standards via a “qualification and testing program” and are certified to work in conjunction with one another.
 The platform also received Red Hat OpenStack Certification for the Datera Cinder driver with both Red Hat OpenStack Platform 13 and Red Hat OpenStack Platform 16.

 The company announced a partner agreement with Fujitsu to integrate the Datera Data Services Platform into Fujitsu’s product portfolio and bring it to market globally.

 On April 15, 2020, Datera Co-Founder and President Marc Fleishmann announced his departure from Datera to pursue new opportunities via a Linkedin posting.

-On February 19, 2021, blockandfiles.com reported that Datera has gone into liquidation.